How Much Does Health Insurance Cost in Texas? (2026 Rates)

 Texas HMO Plan Cost

 Texas HMO plans are available in five metal levels, including Catastrophic, Bronze, Expanded Bronze, Silver, and Gold.
-Catastrophic plans are only available to adults under 30 or those who qualify for a hardship or affordability exemption.
+Catastrophic HMO plans are only available to adults under 30 or people with a qualifying hardship or affordability exemption.

 Data filtered by: